apache/camel/archetypes/camel-archetype-main/src/main/resources/archetype-resources/ReadMe.txt

 Also notice how you can configure Camel in the `application.properties` file.

+=== How to build

+To build this project use

+    mvn install

 === How to run

 You can run this example using